Oran-123/Hook-n-Slice-Golf/README.md

 - Alerts appear at the top of the view port for users if they create, update or delte any of the bookings
 - Alerts appear at the top of the view port for users when they login and logout of the site
+- <strong>Covers User Stories</strong>: 19.
+Alerts to notify when logged in/logged out

 <details><summary>Alerts</summary>
 <img src="docs/features/alert-booking-created.png">